CORAL RESTORATION PROGRAM.

 Half a billion people benefit from coral reefs which form part of the coastlines of 100 countries - primarily low-income countries.
 With the current trend of degrading essential coral reefs, we need to take action to build back our reefs and prevent further damage.

-Our initial aim is to restore 1 km of the Kenyan coral reef.
+Our aim is to restore traditional reef fisheries through coral gardening along the Kenyan coast.
 We’ve seen how quickly coral grows if nurtured and protected.
 It’s incredible to see how soon fish appear and live among the new corals.
-This regrown shows that positive change is possible if we lend nature a helping hand.
+This regrowth shows that positive change is possible if we lend nature a helping hand.

-Join this coral-restoration project by adopting a coral table, coral structure, or a colony of coral and actively contribute to restoring our coral reef and supporting coral awareness, research, and education.
+Join this coral-restoration project by sponsoring an artificial reef structure or a single coral juvenile and actively contribute to restoring our coral reef and supporting coral awareness, research, and education.